-A number of real-time and gel-based PCR methods are available for detection of capripoxviruses, several of which are species-specific and allow differentiation of LSD virus from sheep pox virus and goat pox virus (Bowden et al 2008; Le Goff et al 2009; Lamien et al 2011a, b; Gelaye et al 2013).
+ELISA = enzyme-linked immunosorbent assay; PCR = polymerase chain reaction goat pox virus (Bowden et al 2008; Le Goff et al 2009; Lamien et al 2011a, b; Gelaye et al 2013).
 Recently, a PCR method allowing differentiation of eight pox viruses has been developed; this also allows differentiation of LSD virus from bovine papular stomatitis, pseudocowpox and cowpox viruses (Gelaye et al 2017).
 Virus may also be isolated from cell culture assays.
 Sequencing of the viral genome, either from primary samples or from cultured material, will further aid characterisation of the causative agent and provide useful information to inform understanding of the epidemiology of the disease.